William Frederic Pendleton

 William Frederic Pendleton (March 25, 1845 – November 5, 1927) was the first Executive Bishop of the General Church of the New Jerusalem, in Bryn Athyn, Pennsylvania.

 Biography

-Born in Savannah, Georgia, Pendleton was the son of Major Philip Coleman Pendleton and Catherine Sarah Melissa Tabeau.
+Born in Savannah, Georgia, Pendleton was the son of Major (C.S.A.)
+Philip Coleman Pendleton and Catherine Sarah Melissa Tebeau.
 He became the first Executive Bishop of the General Church of the New Jerusalem in 1897.
-The General Church had split with the Swedenborgian Church of North America (sometimes known as the General Convention) in 1890 in a doctrinal dispute.
+The General Church had split with the Swedenborgian Church of North America (sometimes known as the General Convention) in 1890 over a doctrinal dispute.

+Pendleton served with the 50th Georgia Volunteers, Confederate States of America during the Civil War.
+He left a record of the battles in which he fought.